top of page

 Never Stop Laboring, Never Stop Travailing (Part 1)

-And all of W. 99th street and beyond would have heard it.
+And all of W. 99th Street and beyond would have heard it.

 Earlier that morning—already knowing that my mom and older brother had made the decision that Dad would need to be transported to the hospital when he woke—I was having my time with the Lord; and in the quiet darkness, God led me to Genesis.
 Concerned thoughts about my dad's physical and spiritual state were heavy on my mind.
 Then I read familiar words I had read so many times prior: